-Therefore, the result indicates that periphery condominium residential neighborhoods have low transit coverage
+Therefore, the result indicates that periphery condominium residential neighborhoods have low transit coverage.

-5.2.6.
-Public transit availability index and Socio – economic characteristics of periphery Woredas with condominium residential neighborhood simple regression analysis result
+Public transit index and Socio – economic characteristics of periphery Woredas

-Socio-economic and demographic variables are compared with public transit availability index as dependent variables whereas transit availability is independent variable in the result and discussion below.
+Periphery woredas with condominium residential neighborhoods socio-economic and demographic variables are compared with public transit availability index as dependent variables whereas transit availability is independent variable in the result and discussion below.